sjhpark/2D-Perception-Evaluation/README.md

 3. Compute pixel-based False Negative (FN).
 This is done by finding all the ground truth areas subtracted by intersected areas.
 4. Compute Intersection over Union (IoU).
 The formula is (TP) / (TP + FP + FN).
 5. Set True Negative (TN) to 0 as there is no such a case where prediction and ground truth masks are both none (no mask).
-6. Repeat steps 1 to 5 for each predicted mask agains all the ground truth masks within the same image.
+6. Repeat steps 1 to 5 for each predicted mask against all the ground truth masks within the same image.
 7. Per image, find an index when the IoU is the highest.

     <figure>